This document provides an overview about the gptools

 collection in this Fossil repository.

-The purpose of these Python-based routines is to carry out some housekeeping
+The purpose of these Python-based routines is to carry out

-on rotation files (both, the new *.grot
+some housekeeping on rotation files (both, the new *.grot

-format and legacy *.rot
+format and legacy

-formats) as well as for generating
+formats) as well as for generating other useful datasets such as

-other useful datasets such as reconstructable graticules for the free and
+reconstructable graticules for the free and open source

-open source GPlates software for plate kinematic modelling or extracting
+GPlates software for plate kinematic modelling or

-bibliographic information from rotation files.
+extracting bibliographic information from rotation files.

-See "License" or the below link for a license of the tools in this repository.
-If you end up using any of the scripts in your publications, please acknowledge the author(s) and the repository URL http://code.paleoearthlabs.org/gptools
+this repository.
+If you end up using any of the scripts in your publications,

 along with access date/check-in tag/version.